-There's lots to harvest, but very little to plant out or sow - giving you plenty of time to focus on spending time with family and friends over the festive weeks.
+In December, there's lots to harvest, but very little to plant out or sow, giving you plenty of time to focus on spending time with family and friends over the festive weeks.

-Check newly planted trees and shrubs to see if they have been loosened by winds or lifted by frost.
+- Check newly planted trees and shrubs to see if they have been loosened by winds or lifted by frost.
 If this happens, gaps form around the roots causing them to dry out.
-If you see crack around the plant firm in again gently with your feet.
+If you see a crack around the plant, firm in again gently with your feet.

-Prune ornamental vines - vines can produce growth of up to 10ft in one season so need to be kept in check.
-Thin out overcrowded shoots and then prune sideshoots to two buds fron the main stems that are kept as a framework.
+- Prune ornamental vines.
+Vines can produce growth of up to 10ft in one season so need to be kept in check.
+Thin out overcrowded shoots and then prune sideshoots to two buds from the main stems that are kept as a framework.

 - Keep cutting back dead foliage and keep an eye out for weeds if it is mild.

-- Brassicas- earth up spring cabbages and other winter brassicas to give them better anchorage in strong winds.
+- Earth up spring cabbages and other winter brassicas to give them better anchorage in strong winds.
 Tall growing Brussels are particularly prone to this and may need a strong cane next to them.

-- Remove yellowing leaves regularly as these can fungal diseases.
+- Remove yellowing leaves from Brussels sprouts regularly as these can get fungal diseases.
 Harvest sprouts from the stem upwards.

-Harvesting Food – What you could be picking and eating this time next year, or – if you're an old hand – already are
+Here is what you could be picking and eating this time next year, or if you're an old hand, already are harvesting:

 - Brassicas: kale, red and green cabbages and Brussels sprouts

 - Roots: parsnips, last carrots, beetroot, celeriac (under straw), Jerusalem artichokes and salsify